Residence permit for self-employed persons

 The authority often requests additional documents for review.
 However, these are very specific to each individual case, so they cannot be listed here.

-A settlement permit offers self-employed entrepreneurs in Germany the opportunity to obtain a permanent residence permit—and thus long-term security for their professional and private future.
-Three essential prerequisites are met: at least three years of self-employment in Germany, a proven successful business history, and secure retirement provisions.
+The settlement permit offers self-employed entrepreneurs in Germany the opportunity to obtain a permanent residence permit—and thus long-term security for their professional and private future.
+Three essential prerequisites are required: at least three years of self-employment in Germany, a proven successful business history, and secure retirement provisions.
 In addition, general residency requirements must be met.
 Those who can demonstrate these requirements and submit all required documents in full have a good chance of being granted a settlement permit.
-However, thorough preparation is important, as the requirements can vary depending on the individual case.
+However, thorough preparation is essential, as the requirements can vary depending on the individual case.